chandana2086/QueueBuster-A-Smart-Web-Based-Canteen-Ordering-and-Queue-Management-System/README.md

-# QueueBuster-A-Smart-Web-Based-Canteen-Ordering-and-Queue-Management-System
+# QueueBuster - A Smart Web-Based Canteen Ordering and Queue Management System

-A web-based Canteen Pre-Order System that enables students to pre-order meals, choose convenient pickup time slots, and streamline food distribution through token-based order verification.
+QueueBuster is a web-based canteen pre-order system that allows students to browse menus, pre-order meals, select pickup slots, and collect orders using token-based verification.
+The system helps reduce waiting time, overcrowding, and food wastage while improving canteen efficiency.